RICOCHET releases on streaming platforms worldwide

-Documentary Filmmaker and Editor
+Documentary Editor and Filmmaker

 We are thrilled to have RICOCHET screen for Mexican audiences as part of the travelling Semana de Cine Migrante across Mexico from March through June of 2023 at all the venues and cities below. including the defendant and subject of our film José Garcîa Zárate’s region of Guanajuato.